* Irish Campaign for * Nuclear Disarmament

-Fifty-six years ago the world witnessed the horrors inflicted on the people of Hiroshima when tens of thousands were killed by the atomic bomb.
+Fifty-seven years ago the world witnessed the horrors inflicted on the people of Hiroshima when tens of thousands were killed by the atomic bomb.
 Since then the world has had to endure the constant fear of the of the destructive power of the nuclear process.
+Never, in that period of time, has the ever-present danger presented by nuclear weapons and waste been more real and alarming than it is today.
+The awful terrorist attack on New York last September has increased the vulnerability of all the world's citizens to the threat of total destruction.

-The Irish Campaign for Nuclear Disarmament will be holding its Annual Hiroshima Day Commemoration this Monday, August 6th., at 3.00 p.m. in Merrion Square Park, Dublin at the Hiroshima Memorial Cherry Tree, planted by C.N.D. in 1980, in the north-west corner of Merrion Square (the National Gallery end).
-The commemoration will be opened by the Lord Mayor of Dublin and speakers include Dr. John de Courcy Ireland, President of Irish C.N.D., Billy Fitzpatrick, Irish C.N.D.
+The Irish Campaign for Nuclear Disarmament will be holding its Annual Hiroshima Day Commemoration this Tuesday, August 6th., at 1.00 p.m. in Merrion Square Park, Dublin at the Hiroshima Memorial Cherry Tree, planted by C.N.D. in 1980, in the north-west corner of Merrion Square (the National Gallery end).
+The commemoration will be opened by the Deputy Lord Mayor of Dublin, Cllr.
+Brendan Carr, and speakers include Dr. John de Courcy Ireland, President of Irish C.N.D., and Billy Fitzpatrick, Irish C.N.D.
 Chairperson.
-Nessa O'Mahony will read some of her poems.
-Irish and German children will lay a wreath and origami cranes at the cherry tree.
-(Sadako, a Japanese girl, dying of radiation from the atomic bomb, made origami cranes out of the paper wappers which contained her medicines.
-These cranes were presented to Irish C.N.D. by Japanese visitors earlier this year).
+Joseph Woods, Director of Poetry Ireland, will read some of his poems.
+Irish and German children will lay a wreath at the cherry tree.
+Irish C.N.D.
+Member Carol Fox is in Hiroshima this year and will be attending the commemorative ceremonies there.

 Contacts: Billy Fitzpatrick, Chair, Irish C.N.D., 087-2364312